isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution256.md

 ---
-title: BonaEcom - Standard
+title: CalendarOne CRM Solution Ver 2.0-Standard CRM Package (incl Peppol E- Invoice) - 10 Users Licence
 permalink: /productivity-solutions-grant/solutionrepo/solution256
 ---

 ### Description

-eCommerce equipped by WooCommerce and Wordpress.
-Bona Technologies is a proud partner of Wordpress.com
+CalendarOne CRM is a cloud based solution that integrates and automates your entire customer-related business process.
+It's a centralize platform that enable you to share, track, administer and manage your clients' engagement and experience.
+From tracking your leads to managing your transactions with clients, it consolidate and share information that enables you to gain deeper insight into your clients info thus helping you identify critical trends, retain clients and increase sales.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Bona_Technologies_Systems_BonaEcom_20200152_Annex_3_20200625151725_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedCalendarOneAnnex3CRwef12August2021-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria